gregdetre/healthyselfjournal/docs/reference/SETUP_DEV.md

 - `AUDIO_VOICE_RECOGNITION_WHISPER.md` – STT backends and requirements (e.g., optional `ffmpeg`)

 ## Principles and decisions
-- Prefer the external virtual environment at `/Users/greg/.venvs/experim__healthyselfjournal`.
+- Prefer uv/uvx; use a project-local `.venv` or your own external venv path.
-- Use uv for dependency management and execution; when targeting the external venv, pass `--active` to uv project commands.
+- Use uv for dependency management and execution; when targeting an external venv, pass `--active` to uv project commands.
 - Keep a local editable clone of `gjdutils` at `./gjdutils` and track it in `pyproject.toml` via `[tool.uv.sources]`.

 ## Requirements
-- Python >= 3.12
+- Python >= 3.10
 - uv installed and on PATH

 ## Project layout